Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles

 \section{Acknowledgment}

 I am grateful to Professor Dmitry Turaev for his invaluable guidance during my career and for bringing me the interesting topics on heterodimensional cycles.
-I also thank Xiaolong Li for useful discussions that improve the presentation of the paper.
-This work was supported by the Leverhulme Trust grant RPG 2021-072.
+I thank Xiaolong Li for useful discussions that improved the presentation of the main theorems.
+I also thank the anonymous referee for helpful comments and suggestions.
+This work was supported by the Science Fund Program for Excellent Young Scientists (Overseas), the New Cornerstone Science Foundation, and the Leverhulme Trust grant RPG 2021-072.